EcoCareSoftwareEngineering/backend/docs/API.md

 - Username: "touchscreen"
 - Password: "touchscreenPassword"

+## General Information

+### Dates

+All dates used by the API are in the format: "yyyy-mm-dd", where "yyyy" is the 4 digit year, "mm" is the 2 digit month and "dd" is the 2 digit day.

+If a time is required it is in the format: "hh:mm", where "hh" is the 2 digit hour in a 24 clock and "mm" is the 2 digit minutes.

+If a dateTime is requred it is in the format: "yyyy-mm-dd hh:mm", see above for information.

 Overview:
 - General
   - [`GET /unlock/`](#check-if-the-smart-home-has-a-pin-enabled) - Check if the local device has a PIN enabled